blacheo/twitter_clone/README.md

 # twitter_clone

-A Twitter clone using Docker, Vue.js and Golang
+A Twitter clone using Docker, Vue.js, Postgresql and Golang

 ## Run Instructions